jbdamask/PiHubBleAwsIoT/README.md

 # PiHubBleAwsIoT

 Turns a Raspberry Pi into a hub for Adafruit Feather Bluefruit LE (Bluetooth low energy) devices.

 When run, it will scan the area for Feathers, register them and set their respective states to a shared global.
-The idea is that one or more of the registered Feathers act as a master and can set the state for all others.
+The idea is that any of the registered Feathers can set the state for all others.
+This is a bit different than traditional master-slave (a la Phillips Hue) in that all BLE devices are state machines and changing the state of any one of them can change the state of all (of course, the states don't need to map to the same color/function!)
-So, for example, combine this with a Feather running https://github.com/jbdamask/TouchBleLights.

-This code also adds AWS IOT functionality so that multiple PiHubs can talk via MQTT
+This code also adds AWS IOT functionality so that multiple PiHubs can talk via MQTT.

 ## Related projects
 * [TouchBleLights](https://github.com/jbdamask/TouchBleLights)